Part II in the series. See also Part 1: Ripper vs Stripper…

-Harry Townes, another great character actor who’s versatility and multifarious facial expressions I find deeply satisfying to watch.
+Harry Townes, is another great character actor whose versatility and multifarious facial expressions I find deeply satisfying to watch.

 “Surely it wouldn’t do any harm to talk to him.”Yolanda gently tugs at Green with her faded plea.

 He shoots her a look as if he could strike her for even thinking such a thing.
-Green looks like a threatened fox who has been cornered then swiftly switches back to the antiseptic expression of keeper.
-Game keeper.
+Green looks like a threatened fox who has been cornered then swiftly switches back to the antiseptic expression of the keeper.
+Gamekeeper.
 Yolanda’s keeper.

-Yolanda looks at Bill helpless, she faintly leans in as if to grab him and ask to be rescued, but she stops herself, as Green has taken control over her once again.
+Yolanda looks at Bill helplessly, she faintly leans in as if to grab him and ask to be rescued, but she stops herself, as Green has taken control over her once again.